umich-hist-399/campus-histories/essays/acq-public-schools.md

 ## Tappan School to East Hall

-In 1883, the Ann Arbor School Board allocated $10,988 to build **Tappan School** on East University Avenue near Church Street (Berry, 1954, 1).
+In 1883, the Ann Arbor School Board allocated $10,988 to build **Tappan School** on East University Avenue near Church Street (Berry 1954, 1).
 Today, many Ann-Arborites may recognize this location as present day **East Hall**, home of the University’s departments of Mathematics and Psychology, and they would be right.
 While today East Hall is a formidable presence on the eastern side of the Central Campus [Diag](https://umich-hist-399.github.io/campus-histories/essays/diag), the University’s acquisition of this space was met with much chagrin.

 In fact, though Tappan School was built not forty years before, by 1920, it was recognized that the school was inadequate: characterized by overcrowdedness, not forward thinking curriculum wise (as many parts of the country embraced the junior high school model with ‘progressive education’) and had facilities that had fallen into disrepair (Berry 1954, 4).
 Local fire inspector reports from the time corroborate that the school did not pass the fire codes and was unsafe.